microsoft/verified-storage/osdi25/capybaraKV/capybarakv/README.md

 ## Overview

-The `storage_node` crate contains a verified persistent-memory key value store.
+The `capybarakv` crate contains a verified persistent-memory key value store.
 It contains the following submodules:

 * `pmem`: a specification of how persistent memory is assumed to behave, including both normal operation and exceptional cases like crashes and bit corruiption.
 This submodule also contains a mock of persistent memory using volatile memory and implementations of the PM interface for use on Linux with a DAX-supported file system and on Winows.
 * `multilog`: a verified implementation of a "multilog", a structure that stores multiple circular logs on persistent memory and provides crash-atomic appends to multiple logs at a time.
 More documentation on the multilog can be found in its [README](multilog/README.md).